butfirstchai.com

 dry roasted mung dal

-Dry roast the yellow mung dal on low flame until they turn golden and become fragrant.
+Dry roast the yellow mung dal on a low flame until they turn golden and become fragrant.
 Transfer them to a bowl and let them cool.

 heating oil in a thick bottmed pan